thalissonfelipe/deadcells/README.md

 # Dead Cells API

 Dead Cells is a game available on the Steam platform.
-I build this API using the Python Flask framework just to learn how to later consume this API using React.
+This API was created using the Python Flask framework just to learn how to consume it later using React.
+The data returned from the endpoints was collected on the [Dead Cells Wiki](https://deadcells.gamepedia.com/Dead_Cells_Wiki) page using the BeautifulSoup python library.

 ## Install dependencies

-    pip intall -r requirements.txt
+`pip intall -r requirements.txt`

 ## Run application

 `python main.py`

 ## Run tests

-Require nose, you should install it typing:

 `pip install -r dev-requirements.txt`